Envirometrix/PredictiveSoilMapping/main.md

 <p class="caption">(\#fig:soil-mask-scheme)Example of a soil (land) mask scheme.</p>
 </div>

-From the perspective of global soil mapping, any place on terrestrial Earth can be considered to belong to one and only one of six categories (excluding oceans):
+From the perspective of global soil mapping, any terrestrial location on Earth can be considered to belong to one and only one of six categories (excluding oceans):